KrisTovski/e-storeANGULAR/README.md

 Spring Boot backend: [e-storeREST](https://github.com/KrisTovski/e-storeREST)

-This is a new application that is currently working on.
+This is a new application that I am currently working on.

 WORK IN PROGRESS...